 Growing up with a widowed mother and inspired by nature with influences from her grandmother‘s old folk songs, she followed in the footsteps of her grandfather, a retired miner and kalimba player, and developed her interest in singing and dancing at the age of five.
 She lost her parents, brother and grandparents at an early age.
 It was through these tragic events that she decided to write a diary and express her experiences through music.

-In Livingstone she recorded her first album of 10 songs under Passions Records called “Mandu“.
+In Livingstone she recorded her first album of 10 songs under Passions Records called "Mandu".
 It aired across radio stations in both Zambia and Zimbabwe.
-Theresa Ng´ambi won the Best Singer at the Zambia Women in Music Awards in 2018.
-Passionate with nature she wrote the campaign song “Samalilani“ on conservation and climate change.
+Theresa Ng'ambi won the Best Singer at the Zambia Women in Music Awards in 2018.
+Passionate with nature she wrote the campaign song "Samalilani" on conservation and climate change.
 The song is recorded together with renowed Zambian artists like Maureen Lilanda, Pompi, James Sakala and the children from the orphanage in Kafue.
 Before Covid she has been touring through schools, orphanages and universities to raise awareness against tree cutting and animal poaching and has been Zambia‘s Bird Conservation Ambassador.
 In 2022 she wrote a song for UNICEF.

-The British Broadcasting Corporation (BBC) presented Theresa Ng´ambi in their entertainment segment “Back to the Roots“ in which her songs were broadcast for a week with an intimate interview on BBC Africa.
-Ng`ambi has been featured on TEDx Lusaka in 2023 and 2019 where she sung her message on preservation and conservation inspired from story tale of her grandmother titled “The Wise Goat“.
-She performed and composed music for the popular Zambian TV series “Ubuntu“ and “Mungoma“.
+The British Broadcasting Corporation (BBC) presented Theresa Ng'ambi in their entertainment segment "Back to the Roots" in which her songs were broadcast for a week with an intimate interview on BBC Africa.
+Ng'ambi has been featured on TEDx Lusaka in 2019 and 2023 where she sang her message on preservation and conservation inspired by a story tale of her grandmother titled “The Wise Goat“.
+This song brought Theresa together with musicians from Pakistan, America, France and Palestine, was reborn and is one of the winning songs of the 2025 APE eco-anthem competition.

+She composed music for the popular Zambian television series "Ubuntu" and "Mungoma" and also appeared as an actress in them.
 Since 2020 she has increased to create music videos.
 “Bvulani“ and “Lelo Nilonge“ were released in 2021 with a very strong message on gender-based violence.

-She has shared stages with Zambian musicians of different styles like Mumba Yachi, Mathew Tembo, Clique Viral, T Low, Nez Long, Moses Sakala, Angela Nyirenda and with international artists like Hugh Masekela, Hope Masike the mbira player, Oliver Mtukudzi, Sampa The Great and Siân Pottok the kora player.
 In 2022 she collaborated with American dj poolboi.
 The song “Malo Okomo“ (Beautiful Place) is sung in Chichewa and English.
-The track was conceived as a journey of healing by Ng’ambi, written in her lowest moments in a time where she had a lot of pain from experiencing flashbacks of past tragedies.
-She visualised and affirmed a safe healthy earth.
+The track was conceived as a journey of healing by Ng’ambi, written a time where she had a lot of pain from experiencing flashbacks of past tragedies.
+She visualized and affirmed a safe healthy earth.
 The video is also a declaration of love and the beauty of Zambia.

-She performed solo in Zambia, Zimbabwe, Tanzania and Congo and worked together with art spaces like Modzi Arts, Kalulu Kreativez and Alliance Française in Lusaka and Nafasi in Dar es Salaam.
+She performed solo in Zambia, Zimbabwe, Tanzania, Congo and US and worked together with art spaces like Modzi Arts and Alliance Française in Lusaka and Nafasi in Dar es Salaam.
 In 2022 she performed at Marafiki Festival in Dar and had a concert at Institut Français Lubumbashi where she collaborated with the Congolese multi disciplined folk artist Willy Kanyange Ilumbo.
 In 2023 she had an Artist in Residence in Zanzibar and was part of Sauti za Busara Xtra.
-She collaborated with Jagari Chanda‘s legendary Zamrock band WITCH for the album „Zango“ and is gaining international recognition by touring the US, UK, Australia and New Zealand with the band in 2023/24.
+She collaborated with Jagari Chanda's legendary Zamrock band WITCH for the albums “Zango"(2023) and “Sogolo“(2025) and gained international recognition by touring the US, UK, Australia, New Zealand, Germany and Scandinavia with the band in 2023/24.